hhuOS/hhuOS/src/application/cp/README.md

 Copy SOURCE to DESTINATION, or multiple SOURCE files to DIRECTORY.

 Supported options:
- * -h/--help: Show this help message and exit.
+ * -h, --help: Show this help message and exit.

 Examples
 --------